 Trump and Pence arrive in Florida ahead of SpaceX, NASA rocket launch

-President Donald Trump and Vice President Mike Pence both arrived in Florida on Wednesday to watch the first launch of American astronauts from U.S. soil in nearly a decade – an event they hope will buoy a nation’s spirit amid the coronavirus pandemic.
+President Donald Trump and Vice President Mike Pence both arrived in Florida on Wednesday with plans to watch the first launch of American astronauts from U.S. soil in nearly a decade – but the launch was scrubbed because of weather conditions after both were already on the ground.

-Both Trump and Pence departed Washington – on one of their few trips away from the capital since the outbreak of the global health crisis -- to attend the SpaceX Demonstration Mission 2 Launch at Kennedy Space Center.
-While weather is threatening to delay the launch of the SpaceX rocket ship, the astronauts and ground crew are all preparing for the first space launch by a private company in history.
+Earlier in the day, Trump and Pence departed Washington – on one of their few trips away from the capital since the outbreak of the global health crisis -- to attend the SpaceX Demonstration Mission 2 Launch at Kennedy Space Center.
+While weather had been threatening to delay the launch of the SpaceX rocket ship, the astronauts and ground crew are all preparing for the first space launch by a private company in history.

 Trump’s trip to Florida is his latest visit to an important 2020 battleground state as the president emerges from his White House bubble and expands his travel itinerary.
 Earlier this month, Trump visited Arizona, Pennsylvania and Michigan, all states he narrowly won in 2016.